MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 1. From the Azure portal, search for *resource groups* in the search box at the top, then select **Resource groups** from the list of options.

-1. On the **Resource group** page, if provided, select the resource group starting with *DP300*.
-If this resource group doesn't exist, either create a new resource group named with *DP300* in your local region, or use an existing resource group and take note of the region its in.
+1. On the **Resource group** page, if provided, select the resource group starting with *contoso-rg*.
+If this resource group doesn't exist, either create a new resource group named with *contoso-rg* in your local region, or use an existing resource group and take note of the region its in.

 ## Create a Virtual Network